Engineered For Trust, Built For Scale.

 Section 6 – Prices and Payment

-6.1 Prices exclude VAT, import duties and transport unless stated.
+6.1 Prices exclude VAT, import duties, and transport unless stated otherwise.

-6.2 Quotations valid for 30 days unless withdrawn.
+6.2 Quotations remain valid for 30 days unless withdrawn earlier.

-6.3 Payment terms: 30 days net from invoice date unless agreed otherwise.
+6.3 Payment terms are 30 days net from invoice date unless agreed otherwise.
 Time for payment is of the essence.

-6.4 Interest on overdue sums: 8% per annum above Bank of England base rate, calculated daily.
+6.4 Interest on overdue sums accrues at 8% per annum above the Bank of England base rate, calculated daily.

-6.5 GeiG may suspend deliveries for overdue accounts or exceeded credit limits.
+6.5 GeiG may suspend deliveries or Services where accounts are overdue or credit limits exceeded.

 6.6 Payments must be made without set-off or deduction.

-6.7 GeiG may adjust prices for currency, tariffs or raw material cost changes.
+6.7 GeiG may adjust prices to reflect changes in currency exchange rates, tariffs, or raw material costs.

 Section 7 – Cloud Services and Digital Access

-7.1 Cloud Services are licensed for internal business use only.
+7.1 Cloud Services are licensed for the Customer’s internal business use only.

 7.2 Access credentials are issued to authorised users and must not be shared.

-7.3 Cloud Services provided “as-is”; GeiG gives no warranty of uninterrupted availability or fitness for a specific purpose.
+7.3 Cloud Services are provided “as is”; GeiG gives no warranty of uninterrupted availability or fitness for a particular purpose.

-7.4 Customer is responsible for its own backups and cybersecurity.
+7.4 The Customer is responsible for its own data backups and cybersecurity controls.

 Section 8 – Title and Intellectual Property

-8.1 Title remains with GeiG until full payment of all sums due.
+8.1 Title to Goods remains with GeiG until full payment of all sums due.

-8.2 Until title passes Customer must hold Goods as fiduciary bailee, keep separate, maintain and insure them.
+8.2 Until title passes, the Customer shall hold Goods as fiduciary bailee, keep them separate, and maintain appropriate insurance.

-8.3 GeiG may repossess Goods unpaid for and may enter Customer premises to recover them.
+8.3 GeiG may repossess unpaid Goods and may enter Customer premises for recovery where lawful.

-8.4 Software and related IP are licensed, not sold; Customer may not copy, modify or reverse engineer.
+8.4 Software and related intellectual property are licensed, not sold.
+The Customer must not copy, modify, decompile or reverse engineer them.

 8.6 Trade mark notice.
-“GeiG” is a trade mark; the trade mark is owned by a third party and is used under licence.
-Other third-party trade marks remain the property of their respective owners.
+“GeiG” is a trade mark used in connection with the Site, Goods and Services.
+All other trade marks remain the property of their respective owners.

 Section 9 – Liability and Limitation

-9.1 Nothing excludes liability for death or personal injury caused by negligence or for fraud.
+9.1 Nothing in these Terms excludes liability for death or personal injury caused by negligence or for fraud.

-9.2 GeiG’s aggregate liability for any claim shall not exceed the price of the Goods or Services giving rise to the claim.
+9.2 GeiG’s total aggregate liability for any claim shall not exceed the price paid for the Goods or Services giving rise to the claim.

-9.3 GeiG is not liable for: indirect or consequential loss; loss of profit, revenue or goodwill; or loss from delays, data loss or third-party claims.
+9.3 GeiG is not liable for indirect or consequential loss, loss of profit, revenue or goodwill, or losses arising from delay, data loss or third-party claims.

-9.4 Customer indemnifies GeiG against claims arising from misuse, resale, unauthorised modification or combination of Goods with third-party equipment.
+9.4 The Customer indemnifies GeiG against claims arising from misuse, resale, unauthorised modification, or combination of Goods with third-party equipment.

-9.5 All implied warranties and conditions are excluded to the maximum extent permitted.
+9.5 All implied warranties and conditions are excluded to the maximum extent permitted by law.

 Section 10 – Data Protection and Confidentiality

-10.1 Each party will comply with the UK GDPR and Data Protection Act 2018.
+10.1 Each party shall comply with the UK GDPR and Data Protection Act 2018.

-10.2 For personal data processed in connection with the Site and the Services, the parties will document their roles; where GeiG processes personal data as processor it will act only on Customer’s documented instructions and implement appropriate technical and organisational measures.
-Where GeiG is the data controller for site transactions, GeiG will process in accordance with its Privacy Policy.
+10.2 Where GeiG processes personal data as a processor, it shall act only on documented instructions and implement appropriate technical and organisational measures.
+Where GeiG acts as data controller, processing will be in accordance with GeiG’s Privacy Policy.

 10.3 The Customer warrants that personal data supplied relates only to business contacts or employees and is lawfully provided.

-10.4 Each party shall keep confidential business and technical information disclosed under the Contract and not disclose it except with consent or as required by law.
+10.4 Each party shall keep confidential all non-public commercial and technical information disclosed under the Contract.

 Section 11 – Force Majeure

-11.1 Neither party is liable for failure or delay due to events beyond reasonable control (Force Majeure).
+11.1 Neither party is liable for failure or delay caused by events beyond reasonable control.

-11.2 Force Majeure does not relieve Customer of obligation to pay for delivered Goods.
+11.2 Force Majeure does not relieve the Customer of its obligation to pay for Goods or Services already supplied.

-11.3 If a Force Majeure event continues beyond 60 days either party may terminate the affected part of the Contract by written notice.
+11.3 If a Force Majeure event continues for more than 60 days, either party may terminate the affected part of the Contract.

 Section 12 – Termination and Suspension

-12.1 GeiG may suspend or terminate performance immediately if Customer: (a) fails to pay; (b) commits a material breach; or (c) becomes insolvent or subject to insolvency procedures.
+12.1 GeiG may suspend or terminate performance immediately if the Customer fails to pay, commits a material breach, or becomes insolvent.

-12.2 On termination all outstanding sums become due and payable.
+12.2 On termination, all outstanding sums become immediately due and payable.

-12.3 Customer must return unpaid-for Goods within 7 business days or permit GeiG to recover them.
+12.3 The Customer must return unpaid-for Goods within 7 business days or permit GeiG to recover them.

 12.4 Termination does not affect accrued rights or obligations.